Home German Laws Page 79

 Article 1

-To standardize the confirmation and measurement of the employee compensation, and the disclosure of relevant information, these Standards
+To standardize the confirmation and measurement of non-monetary assets transaction, and disclosure of relevant information, these

 Article 2